 Children with disabilities and learning difficulties

-Across the CEECIS Region, the total number of children who are now officially recognzed as disabled, tripled from about 500,000 in 1990, to 1.5 million in 2002.
+Across the CEE/CIS region, the total number of children who are now officially recognzed as disabled, tripled from about 500,000 in 1990, to 1.5 million in 2002.

-A WHO benchmark places the number who have disabilities at 2.5% of the population, or 2.6 million children in the 22 countries and entities that make up this region.
+A WHO benchmark places the number who have disabilities at 2.5 per cent of the population, or 2.6 million children in the 22 countries and territories that make up this region.
 However, national statistics only accont for 1.5 million children, many of whom are likely to be out of school.
 Even when children with disabilities are provided with education in mainstream schools, they are often placed in segregated classes, in which they are simply taught a remedial curricula or not taught at all.
 The reminaing 1.1 million children are unaccounted for.
 They are invisible - hidden away because of social stigma and a lack of eduation, health and social services.

-Children with disabiltiies form one of UNICEF's priority target groups, one that is subject to severe discrimination, and exclusion from all social aspects of life, and in the CEECIS region, where most countries place great value on education, children with disbailities are often unaccounted for, unwelcome or simply ignored.
+Children with disabiltiies form one of UNICEF's priority target groups, one that is subject to severe discrimination, and exclusion from all social aspects of life, and in the region, where most countries place great value on education, children with disbailities are often unaccounted for, unwelcome or simply ignored.

 Discriminaton and negative attitutudes towards disability permeate the region and the language widely used to describe disability serves to perpetuate negative stereotypes and prevents full inclusion.
-FOr children with disabiltiies, institutionalization remains the overwhelming policy approach, in large part due to a long tradition of defectology, the academic discipline governing the care and treatment of children with disabilities in the region.
+For children with disabiltiies, institutionalization remains the overwhelming policy approach, in large part due to a long tradition of defectology, the academic discipline governing the care and treatment of children with disabilities in the region.

-Defectology, which is based upon a medical approach in which children with disabilities are considered 'defective' from the norm, stands in direct contrast to the global moral imperative of a rights-based appraoch to education, and the United Nations Convention on the Rights of Persons with Disabilities goal 'to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities, and to promote respect for their inherent dignity.'
-The continued practices of classification of children according to a defective lens, and the prevelent practice of institutionalization, continue to promote and encourage discriminatory practices, exclusion and stigmatization of children with disabilities in the CEECIS region.
+Defectology, which is based upon a medical approach in which children with disabilities are considered 'defective' from the norm, stands in direct contrast to the global moral imperative of a rights-based approach to education, and the United Nations Convention on the Rights of Persons with Disabilities goal 'to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities, and to promote respect for their inherent dignity.'
+The continued practices of classification of children according to a defective lens, and the prevelent practice of institutionalization, continue to promote and encourage discriminatory practices, exclusion and stigmatization of children with disabilities in the region.

 To learn more about UNICEF's engagement to advance inclusive education for children with disabilities and special educational needs, click here.